 For steep slopes, you will need either piers (columns of reinforced concrete) that sit on concrete slabs deep into the ground or perhaps even an engineered foundation.

-IMPORTANT: Although the process and structure of building a porch foundation is similar to that of a backyard deck, your porch's foundation will be carrying significantly more weight and must comply with your local building codes.
+IMPORTANT: Although the process and structure of building your porch's foundation is similar to that of a backyard deck, the foundation will be carrying significantly more weight and must comply with your local building codes.
 Therefore, it is extremely important to understand what is involved to ensure your porch will be safe and maintain its structural integrity for years to come.

 Don't let this intimidate you.
 In most cases, your local building codes department will be able to tell you the minimum requirements for footings which incorporate the load factors for your area.

 When building footings consider the total weight they will carry.
 If you are planning to install heavy objects like hot tubs, stone fireplaces, etc., be sure to address this with your codes department or a construction engineer before you pour your footings.